Demographics of Latvia: Ethnic groups

 Latvia's indigenous population has been ravaged numerous times throughout history.
 The earliest such event occurred during the conquest of Latvia by Peter the Great in the Great Northern War with Sweden.

 In 1897, the first official census in this area indicated that Latvians formed 68.3% of the total population of 1.93 million; Russians accounted for 7.9%, Jews for 7.4%, Germans for 6.2%, and Poles for 3.4%.
 The remainder were Lithuanians, Estonians, Romani, and various other nationalities.

 The demographics shifted greatly in the 20th century due to the world wars, the expulsion of the Baltic Germans, the Holocaust, and occupation by the Soviet Union.
+By the 1960s, ethnic Latvians had shrunk to a minority in the cities of Latvia, comprising 52% in 1959 and 44% in 1989.

 Today, only the Russian minority, which has tripled in numbers since 1935, remains important.
 The share of ethnic Latvians fell from 75% (1,472,612) in 1935 to 52% (1,387,757) in 1989, after human loss in World War II and human deportation and other repressive measures.